ryukau/VSTPlugins/docs/manual/FDNCymbal/FDNCymbal_en.md

 When `HP Cutoff` is moving fast, it may output massive DC.
 To avoid this, use Shift + Mouse Left Drag or turn up Smooth.

+## Use as Effect
+FDNCymbal can be use as effect, but it's not intuitive.

+When loaded, FDNCymbal is muted to prevent unexpected blow up at initialization.
+Therefore user must send MIDI note-on to FDNCymbal.
+Note that output volume could be changed by velocity. `Seed` and parameters under `FDN` section are only refreshed when FDNCymbal receives a new note.

 ## Block Diagram
 If the image is small, use <kbd>Ctrl</kbd> + <kbd>Mouse Wheel</kbd> or "View Image" on right click menu to scale.